Payroll Management for SMBs. A Simple Guide for Improving the Management of Payroll System

 Make it a mandatory element of your ongoing processes to review and know your State and Federal payroll tax regulations and changes.
 By being fully informed and up to date, you and your staff will avoid a significant amount of costly mistakes and delays.

-To stay on top of various aspects of tax-related matters, IRS has a helpful tool – Online Tax Calendar with reminders that’ll notify you about due dates, not only related to payroll but also tax dates in general.
+To stay on top of various aspects of tax-related matters, the IRS has a helpful tool – Online Tax Calendar with reminders that’ll notify you about due dates, not only related to payroll but also tax dates in general.
 You can set reminders one or two weeks in advance to give yourself enough time to prepare the forms and documents.

 In summary, improper management of payroll results in multiple issues for the employer such as inaccurate expenses in accounting, IRS payroll tax penalties, loss of key talent, high staff turnover, and even reputation problems.
 For an employee, payroll issues create financial difficulties, unnecessary stress, a strained work environment, and even a necessity to look for a more reliable workplace.